-With divorce comes assets and debts.
-Many disputes tend to arise during a divorce about debt and who was responsible for the purchase, loans and also the sale of property.
+With divorce comes assets and debts and this is how one should look at marital assets.
+Many disputes tend to arise during divorce about debt.
+Who was responsible for the purchase, loans, and also the sale of the property.
 The Civil and Commercial Code of Thailand covers the issue well under Section 1476 and stipulates how joint property is managed.
 You should read the article on Matrimonial Property to understand how property is divided in Thai law.
-This is for joint property as in Sin Somros during a marriage.
+This is for a joint property as in Sin Somros during a marriage.

-Section 1490 stipulates what the courts would consider to be common debt in the house.
+Section 1490 stipulates what the courts would consider being common debt in the house.
+Note the examples listed below which may be appropriate to you.
 These are listed as any debt which: